 The drops are super convenient too.
-When my kids were small, drops were very useful to deliver vitamins because they have little to no taste and were so easy to give to them.
+When my kids were small, drops were very useful in delivering vitamins because they had little to no taste and were so easy to give to them.

 The only ingredients are these vitamins and medium-chain triglycerides, which is an easy-to-absorb fat from coconut Cons: You may still need additional minerals for supplementing if your child is a picky eater.